There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 You can incorporate other components of this subwoofer to the home theater system to create a full-fledged cinematic experience.
 The ProSub 800 comes with many connection options and four adjustable feet that protect your floors and can accommodate different heights.

 The Polk Audio PSW111 does not need an external amplifier for heightened deep sounds.
 It features a good bass response for low frequency signals but it is also heavier due to the built-in amp.

-The subwoofer is highly efficient and has a removable grille design to give more reach to the strong firing speakers.
+The powerful subwoofer is highly efficient and has a removable grille design to give more reach to the strong firing speakers.

 3. Sunfire XTEQ 8 High Performance Powered Subwoofer

 The Sunfire XTEQ 8 is 10x more powerful than most compact subwoofers with a peak power output of 3000 watts.
-It still features an 8-inch profile like any other compact subwoofer but does a better job at projecting the lower sound frequency and is one of the best for loud bass.
+It still features an 8-inch woofer profile like any other compact subwoofer but does a better job at projecting lower sound frequency response and is one of the best for loud bass.

-The subwoofer comes with a high-powered digital auto-EQ circuit to calibrate the speaker to fit your room for great sound effects.
+The subwoofer comes with a high-powered digital auto-EQ circuit to calibrate the speaker to fit your room for great surround sound effects.

 The XTEQ can connect easily to other devices in your home setup to get the best bass effects.

 The small and compact sub has a powerful driver and four rubber feet to protect your floors at high level volumes.

 Small Subwoofers Buyer’s Guide